 You might want to read these posts as well:

 - How to Cancel or Reject Apple Pay Cash from iPhone and iPad

-- How to Turn on Lost Mode on iPhone and iPad
+- Turn on Lost Mode on iPhone and iPad

 - How to Add or Remove Favorites from Safari on iPhone and iPad